beraatbuz/itucsdb1930/docs/source/developer/index.rst

                cursor_list=cursor.fetchall()
                return cursor_list

-   This code get all statistic from db by joining Referee table to show referee’s name.
+   This code get all stadium information from db by joining Teams table to show team’s name.

    .. code-block:: python